bcgov/lear/data-tool/scripts/README_COLIN_Corps_Extract.md

 Notes:
 - Use `reset_colin_extract_views.sh` only when the view/MV DDL itself has changed.
 - BAR data is static and should no longer be treated as a reason to refresh `mv_legacy_corps_data`.
-- Any profile that refreshes `mv_legacy_corps_data` now refreshes the event/filing rollup first, except `legacy-direct`.
-- `legacy` is the safe/default profile for legacy-screening data.
+- `legacy` is the safe/default profile for legacy-screening data, including refreshes after email exclusion table or `bad_emails` row edits.
-- `legacy-direct` is an advanced/leaf-only path that assumes all upstream derived MVs are already current; otherwise `mv_legacy_corps_data` can be refreshed against stale inputs.
+- `legacy-direct` is an advanced/leaf-only path that assumes all upstream sidecars/derived MVs, including `mv_admin_email_bad_email_flags`, are already current; otherwise `mv_legacy_corps_data` can be refreshed against stale inputs and stale bad-email flags.
 - `event-filing` is kept as an explicit alias of `legacy` for event/filing-driven refreshes.
 - Address-driven profiles now refresh `mv_addr_issue_counts_by_entity` first so the slim and full address-quality MVs share the same upstream aggregation.
 - `address` / `party` stop at the slim screening MV for legacy-only refreshes.